-The sea people were raiders by nature, they repeatedly attacked and destroyed many of the eastern powers and were responsible for the downfall of many kingdoms such as the Hittite, Mycenaeans, and Mitanni.
-Their origin is still unknown but they had a high level of military strategy and organization and the ferocity of this raiders was drawn on the temple of Ramesses II in Medinet Habu as numerous cities and empires were laid to waste.
-They set their eyes on Egypt as it was known for its rich soil and access to special materials like gold.
+The sea people were raiders by nature, they repeatedly attacked and destroyed many of the eastern powers and were responsible for the downfall of many kingdoms such as the Hittite, Mycenaean, and Mitanni.
+Their origin is still unknown but they had a high level of military strategy and organization as shown by the ferocity of these raiders was drawn on the temple of Ramesses II in Medinet Habu plus numerous cities and empires which were laid to waste.
+They set their eyes on Egypt as it was known for its rich fertile soil and access to precious materials like gold and gemstones.